Leo Ferris: Halls of Fame

+Some have attributed the omission to the NBA considering itself a continuation of the BAA, not the NBL.
+The NBA uses the BAA's date of founding, June 6, 1946, as its own birthday, despite the NBL being founded in 1937 and the merger occurring in 1949.
+"It's sad and it's comical," Bill Himmelman, the NBA's former official historian, said of Ferris not being in the sport's main hall of fame.

-Ferris is a member of three regional sports halls of fame: The Greater Syracuse Sports Hall of Fame, Chemung County Sports Hall of Fame, and the Illinois Basketball Coaches Association Hall of Fame.
+Ferris is a member of three regional sports halls of fame: the Greater Syracuse Sports Hall of Fame, Chemung County Sports Hall of Fame, and the Illinois Basketball Coaches Association Hall of Fame.

-In 2017 The Greater Syracuse Sports Hall of Fame produced an induction video detailing Leo's career highlights.
-The video was narrated by 'The Voice Of The Orange', Doug Logan.
+In 2017, the Greater Syracuse Sports Hall of Fame produced an induction video detailing Ferris' career highlights.